The Skin We’re In

 As I began seeing diets for what they really were – false promises – I began to discover a healthy lifestyle through the lens of truth.
 Let’s take a look together:

-- Diets focus on behaviors, but a healthy lifestyle focuses on a way of living and thinking that after time, becomes natural.
+- A diet plan focuses on behaviors, but a healthy lifestyle focuses on a way of living and thinking that after time, becomes natural.

-- Diets focus on good food, bad food, toxic food, and cleansing food.
+- A diet plan focuses on good food, bad food, toxic food, and cleansing food.
 A healthy lifestyle wipes out the thought that our morality is attached to food choices and instead looks at how to honor God all day, every day.

 - Diets can be turned on and off.
 A healthy lifestyle is a sustainable way of living each day that doesn’t involve stopping, starting over, beginning again, failing or falling off the wagon.